irontec/ivozprovider/doc/sphinx/administration_portal/platform/billable_calls.rst

         Shows if a call is already included in any :ref:`Invoice <invoices>`.

     Call ID
-        Visible for *god* and *brand operator*, shows the call ID of the call for troubleshooting.
+        Shows the call ID of the call for troubleshooting and CSV export.

+    Endpoint Type
+        For retail client calls, shows "RetailAccount".
+Empty for remaining client types.

+    Endpoint Id
+        For retail client calls, shows the retail account's id of the call.
+Empty for remaining client types.

 .. note:: An asynchronous process parses each billable call and adds it to this list a few minutes after call hangup.